oisinhassett/Crypto-Market-Trainer/README.md

 The Service is the only element exposed from this project and consumers of this project simply need reference it to access its functionalty.

+### Security
+Password hashing functionality added via the ```Template.Data.Security.Hasher``` class.
+This is used in the Data project DataService to hash the user password before storing in database.
 ## Test Project
 The Test project references the Data project and should implement unit tests to test the functionalty of the IUserService.
 The tests should be extended to fully exercise the functionality of your Service.